Flexible study options

 Deakin offers flexible study options for those who are unable to study on-campus and/or full-time.

-Research degrees can be undertaken on a part-time basis, which is treated as “half-time”.
-This will suit many candidates, but obviously it is going to take twice as long to complete the degree (up to 4 years for Masters degree and up to 8 years for a PhD).
-For this reason, and also because there is a risk of losing focus on the research topic over such a long period, candidates are encouraged to enrol full-time if at all possible.
+Research degrees may be undertaken on a part-time basis, which is treated as 'half-time'.
+This will suit many candidates, but obviously it is going to take twice as long to complete the degree.
+As there is a risk of losing focus on the research topic over such a long period, applicants are encouraged to enrol full-time if at all possible.
 The issue of part-time study should be discussed early on with any potential supervisor.

-It is normally possible to switch your candidature from full-time to part-time or vice versa at any stage.
-However, part-time study is subject to university approval concerning the suitability of your proposed topic of research to this mode of study.
-In general the university will recognise the compelling needs of HDR students to enrol part-time.
+It may be possible to switch your candidature from full-time to part-time or vice versa at any stage.
+Part-time study is subject to University approval concerning the suitability of your proposed topic of research to this mode of study.
+In general the University will recognise the compelling needs of research degree students to enrol part-time.

 Although the vast majority of research students study on-site at one of our four campuses, it is an option to study off-campus depending on your chosen field of study.
-Deakin currently has a number of HDR students who reside in other states and in other countries.
-Students are required to have computer and internet access as a significant amount of university correspondence is sent in this way.
-Candidates are given a Deakin University email account and are expected to check this regularly.
-Email can be forwarded from this to another preferred address, but it is the candidate’s responsibility to ensure this is maintained.
+Deakin currently has a number of research degree students who reside in other states and in other countries.
+Students are required to have computer and internet access as all university correspondence is sent in this way.
+Students are given a Deakin University email account and are expected to check this regularly.
+Emails can be forwarded from this to another preferred address, but it is the student's responsibility to ensure this is maintained.

-Your faculty may also require that you attend certain events (e.g. colloquium or seminars).
+Your Faculty may also require that you attend certain events (e.g. confirmation or seminars).